OUTDOOR LIVING HUB · daytona beach, FL

 02. Engineered local

-Deltona enclosures must be engineered to the 2023 Florida Building Code (8th Edition) — a 140 mph, three-second-gust wind standard — which is why every cage we build is engineer-stamped before it's submitted.
-Pool installations require permit-pulled barrier compliance per Florida Statute 515 (Residential Swimming Pool Safety Act): a 48-inch safety barrier, gate hardware, and alarms handled as part of the install, not as an afterthought your insurer catches later.
-Submissions go to the City of Deltona Building Department on Providence Boulevard — Deltona is an incorporated city with its own building department, so this is city, not county, review.
-We handle that submission for you.
+Coastal Daytona Beach sits in a higher wind-load zone than inland Volusia, and every enclosure we build is engineered to the 2023 Florida Building Code (8th Edition) for that zone — engineer-stamped before it's submitted, never the bare minimum that barely passes.
+Pool installations require permit-pulled barrier compliance per Florida Statute 515 (Residential Swimming Pool Safety Act): a 48-inch safety barrier, gate hardware, and alarms handled as part of the install, not an afterthought your insurer catches later.
+Permits route through the City of Daytona Beach or Volusia County building services depending on where your home sits — beachside, mainland, or unincorporated.
+We handle the submission for you.

 Protection and peace of mind